YZhang50927/MTFL/README.md

 ## Video Preprocessing

-If you need to perform video annotation or standardize video formats, please run 'utils/video_preprocessing/video_annotator.py' or 'utils/video_preprocessing/video_format_unifier.py' in your local environment.
+If you need to perform video annotation or standardize video formats, run 'utils/video_preprocessing/video_annotator.py' or 'utils/video_preprocessing/video_format_unifier.py'.

+### Annotation
+Please note that running 'video_annotator.py' on the server may encounter issues related to 'qt.qpa.plugin', while running it locally on Windows would not have any issues.
-After processing, you can then upload the modified videos or the generated annotation files to the server for subsequent tasks.
+Therefore, you can run it in your local environment and then upload the generated annotation files to the server for subsequent tasks.
-Please note that running them on the server may encounter issues related to 'qt.qpa.plugin'.
-Make sure you have OpenCV installed to run these scripts.
+Make sure you have OpenCV installed in your local environment to run it.
 ```
 pip install opencv-python
 ```

-### Annotation
 To run video_annotator.py, you need to specify the following parameters in the code according to your needs:
 ```
 --root_dir: Denotes the root directory where video files are stored.